best-technologies/embedded-door-lock/ESP32_COMPLETE_GUIDE.md

-# ESP32 Door Lock System - Complete Testing Guide
+# ESP8266/ESP32 Door Lock System - Complete Testing Guide

+**⚠️ IMPORTANT: Check your board type first!**

+If you see the error "This chip is ESP8266, not ESP32", you have an **ESP8266** board, not ESP32.
+This guide works for both, but you need to select the correct board in Arduino IDE.

 ## 📌 Your ESP32 Pin Layout